Colorado Springs Divorce Mediation Lawyers

 Collaborative law is a different approach to problem-solving.
 The collaborative legal process involves each party and their respective attorneys entering into a Participation Agreement to work together and sometimes with other family, parenting, or financial professionals to achieve an outcome or settlement that best meets the specific needs of both parties and their children without the underlying threat of contested litigation.

-Not every case can be fully resolved with a collaborative approach, so, in many cases, the parties must still retain alternate counsel in the event the parties will need to go to court to resolve an important contested issue.
-Additional time and costs would be incurred for the next attorney to get up to speed on the factual and legal background of your case.
+Not every matter can be fully resolved with a collaborative approach, so, in many cases, the parties must still retain alternate counsel in the event the parties will need to go to court to resolve an important contested issue.
+Additional time and costs would be incurred for the next attorney to get up to speed on the factual and legal background of your matter.

 Still, collaborative law may be the right approach in your case if you are playing a safe bet that no disputed issue will surface or if you have confidence in the specific collaborative attorneys’ ability to facilitate a full agreement.